bighuang624/bighuang624.github.io/_publications/attributes-guided-attention-module.md

 <pre>
 @inproceedings{Huang2021AGAM,
-  author = {Huang, Siteng and Zhang, Min and Kang, Yachen and Wang, Donglin}, title = {Attributes-Guided and Pure-Visual Attention Alignment for Few-Shot Recognition}, booktitle = {The 35th AAAI Conference on Artificial Intelligence (AAAI 2021)}, month = {February}, year = {2021}
+  author = {Siteng Huang and Min Zhang and Yachen Kang and Donglin Wang}, title = {Attributes-Guided and Pure-Visual Attention Alignment for Few-Shot Recognition}, booktitle = {Proceedings of the 35th AAAI Conference on Artificial Intelligence (AAAI 2021)}, month = {February}, year = {2021}
 }